 At this time, there is no direct research associated with the LFH stock summer steelhead at the hatchery (i.e. time or size at release studies, growth studies, etc.).
-However, we have replaced one of the standard CWT releases (Tucannon River Release) with PIT tags.
-This is partially in response to a PIT tag array being deployed in the Tucannon River, and partially to an anticipated lack of creel personnel in the future to recover CWT's from the summer steelhead fishery.
-Other groups may be PIT (instead of CWT) tagged in the future to estimate survival and obtain return data.
+However, starting in 2008, all LFH stock release groups will receive PIT tags (roughly based on proportional release size and expected number of adults returning).
+Returns from these PIT tags groups will be analyzed separately or as an aggregate to estimate total returns for mitigation accounting purposes.
+This is partially in response to an anticipated lack of creel personnel in the future to recover CWT's from the summer steelhead fishery.